aaronparker/vcredist/docs/usage/getting-the-vcredist-list.md

 # Getting the VcRedist List

-`Get-VcRedist` returns the list of Visual C++ Redistributables.
+`Get-VcList` returns the list of Visual C++ Redistributables.
 The VcRedist module includes two manifests - the list of [supported Redistributables](../redistributables/supported-redistributables.md) and the complete list of [available Redistributables](../redistributables/all-redistributables.md).

 Unless you have a specific requirement, it is highly recommend that you install only the supported Redistributables.

-Running `Get-VcRedist` with no parameters will return an array of the supported Redistributables by reading the internal manifest.
+Running `Get-VcList` with no parameters will return an array of the supported Redistributables by reading the internal manifest.
 Output can then be manipulated to filter the results.
 Here's a sample of what's returned.

 ```text
 PS C:\> Get-VcList